-For more information or to volunteer, please contact Laura Humphries, Parish Life Coordinator, at firstname.lastname@example.org or call 501-663-86.
+For more information or to volunteer, please contact Laura Humphries, Parish Life Director, at firstname.lastname@example.org or call 501-663-86.

 We have a blood drive approximately every 56 days.

-The next Red Cross Blood Drive will be on Sunday, September 22, from 8:30 a.m. to 12:30 p.m. in the Parish Hall.
-No appointment is necessary!
+Our Blood Drive are from 8:00 a.m. to 1:00 p.m. in the Parish Hall.
+See schedule below.
 Please give the gift of life.

 If you cannot donate blood, please consider bringing sweets (cookies, etc.) or orange juice to our next blood drive.